mps9506/echor/README.md

 can specify what data you want returned.
 Use `echoWaterGetMeta()` to return a dataframe with column numbers, names, and descriptions to identify the columns you want returned.
-Then include the column numbers as a comma seperated string in the `qcolumns` argument.
-In the example below, the `qcolumns` argument indicates the dataframe will include plant name, 8-digit HUC, latitute, longitude, and total design flow.
+Then include the column numbers as a comma separated string in the `qcolumns` argument.
+In the example below, the `qcolumns` argument indicates the dataframe will include plant name, 8-digit HUC, latitude, longitude, and total design flow.

 ``` r
 df <- echoWaterGetFacilityInfo(output = "df",